znasipak/bhpwave/README.md

 # License

 This package is provided under the MIT license but links to GPL-licensed libraries.

+## Licensing Consequences
+[!WARNING]
+The following is not legal advice.

-Thus, one can redistribute the code under an MIT-compatible but GPL-incompatible license only by removing the GPL-dependent libraries.
+To the best of the authors' knowledge, one can redistribute the code under an MIT-compatible but GPL-incompatible license only by removing the GPL-dependent libraries.
 Otherwise, the the entire software package (code + dependencies) falls under the GPL license.
+Please note that this is not